-Note: This article covers the Baseball darts game as played on a standard dart board.
-If you are looking for the rules of the dart game played on a customized reversible baseball board, you are looking for Dartball.
-Please check out our Dartball rules here.
+Note: This article covers the Baseball darts game as played on a standard dartboard.
+If you are looking for the dart game played on a customized reversible baseball dartboard, you are looking for Dartball.
+You can grab this great Viper Dartball Board from Amazon.

 Baseball is an excellent dart game for beginning players.
 It forces you to aim at more of the unused spaces on the dartboard.
 It keeps you moving all around the board and helps you learn the numbering as you play.

 It is not just for beginners, as even the best players need practice in these lesser-used targets on the board.
 It not only helps to increases accuracy, but it also focuses on the triples.

 Baseball can be played in both single competitions and teams.
 It’s a fun game to get out of the monotony of triple 20s and 19s.

 Baseball is one of the more popular dart games in America, but the rules of baseball darts have little to do with the actual game of baseball.